andraugust/andraugust.github.io/notebook/airbus.md

 - threshold unet, mode filter
 - threshold unet, mode filter, bbox
 - threshold at 0.5, bbox, delete small ones, delete big ones, delete weird ones

-### Misc notes
-- Unet took about 48 hours to train on my 8GB GTX1080.
-The maximum energy usage of the GPU is around 180W, and the CPU is probably (?) using about the same; local residential electricity cost is 8.5c/kWh, so the Unet took about 1.50$ cents to train---take that aws!